 - Providing centralized and coordinated facilities, personnel, and processes to enable the simultaneous collection of an array of clinical data and biospecimens,

 - Developing and linking clinical databases with the results of biomarker analyses and other bioassays,

 - Providing systems to ensure the data quality and integrity at all stages, and

 - Ensuring the primacy of protection of human subjects in translational investigation and facilitating understanding and compliance with regulatory requirements.

-The Administrative Core (Core A) of the Johns Hopkins RDRCC is led by Antony Rosen, MD and Clifton Bingham, MD.
+The Administrative Core is led by Antony Rosen, MD and Clifton Bingham, MD.
 The complementary research approach of these two investigators, who approach translational investigation with different backgrounds and emphases, underscore the Division’s dual strengths in laboratory and clinical investigation and emphasize the Division’s goal of promoting and enabling novel translational research.

-- The Director (Dr. Rosen), Associate Director (Dr. Bingham), and support administrative and financial personnel for oversight, planning, and implementation of the overall vision for the RDRCC
+- The Director (Dr. Rosen), Co-Director (Dr. Bingham), and support administrative and financial personnel for oversight, planning, and implementation of the overall vision for the RDRCC

 - An Executive Committee consisting of the Directors of each Disease Center within the Division and the leaders of the RDRCC and the Scientific Cores

 - An Internal Advisory Committee with representation across the full range of biomedical research expertise at the Johns Hopkins Medical Institutions